pratik5200/Event-Media-Management-Platform/README.md

 # 📸 EventHub.io: Complete Developer Guide & Architecture Deep Dive

-> A fully decoupled, production-ready event media platform built with **Vanilla HTML/JS** on the frontend and **FastAPI + PostgreSQL** on the backend.
-This guide walks you through every phase from zero to live deployment — written so that a complete beginner can follow it step by step.
+> live deployment — written so that a complete beginner can follow it step by step.

 ---